-- Retail commissions decreased 14.6% from a year ago due to a decrease in client activity compared to the significantly elevated levels from a year ago. - Advisory fees decreased 2.9% due to lower assets under management. - Bank deposit sweep income increased \$11.1 million or 300% from a year ago due to higher balances and higher short-term interest rates. - Interest revenue increased 43.3% from a year ago due to higher short-term interest rates and higher average margin balances. - Other revenue decreased primarily due to decreases in the cash surrender value of Company-owned life insurance policies during the current period compared to increases in the value of those policies in the same period last year. - Compensation expenses decreased 34.2% from a year ago primarily due to decreased production, and decreased share-based and deferred compensation costs. - Non-compensation expenses increased 2.5% from a year ago primarily due to higher interest, travel and legal expenses, offset by a decrease in allowance for credit losses.
+- Retail commissions decreased 9.8% from a year ago primarily due to lower client activity in volatile markets. - Advisory fees decreased 13.5% due to lower valuations of assets under management. - Bank deposit sweep income increased \$44.6 million from a year ago due to higher short-term interest rates. - Interest revenue approached a record high and increased 152.6% from a year ago due to higher short-term interest rates. - Other revenue increased primarily due to increases in the cash surrender value of Company-owned life insurance policies, which fluctuates based on changes in fair value of the policies' underlying investments. - Compensation expenses decreased 4.8% from a year ago primarily due to decreased production. - Non-compensation expenses increased 100.7% from a year ago primarily due to higher interest expense and legal costs.